Super Dodge Ball (1988 video game)

-Super Dodge Ball (Note: Originally released in Japan as Nekketsu Kōkō Dodgeball Bu (熱血高校ドッジボール部, Nekketsu Kōkō Dojjibōru Bu).) is a sports video game developed and published by Technōs Japan that was for the Nintendo Entertainment System in 1989.
-It is loosely based on the 1987 arcade game of the same name, which was also developed by Technōs.
+Super Dodge Ball (Note: Originally released in Japan as Nekketsu Kōkō Dodgeball Bu (熱血高校ドッジボール部, Nekketsu Kōkō Dojjibōru Bu)) is a 1989 sports video game developed and published by Technōs Japan for the Nintendo Entertainment System.
+It is loosely based on the 1987 arcade game of the same name.
 Like its arcade counterpart, it was released in Japan as part of the Kunio-kun series.

 In Japan, a PC port of the Famicom version of Nekketsu Kōkō Dodgeball Bu was released on October 17, 2003, as a budget-priced release.
 It was also included in the Game Boy Advance compilation Kunio-kun Nekketsu Collection 1, released in 2005.
 Both the Famicom version and the American NES version were released for the Wii, Nintendo 3DS and Wii U Virtual Console for their respective territories.
 The game was also released in Europe for the two latter systems, despite the NES version not being released in Europe.